-This is a very important step, and you need to make sure that you store your coins in such a way as so as to be protected against theft, and recoverable by you in any situation.
+This is a very important step, and you need to make sure that you store your coins in such a way so as to be protected against theft, and recoverable by you in any situation.
 Or, even recoverable by someone else, should anything happen to you.

-3 Things You Need to SWAT up on before Setting up Safe Storage for Your Crypto
+3 Things You Need to SWAT up on Before Setting up Safe Storage for Your Crypto

-Before we take a look at the different ways in which in you can store your Bitcoin and other cryptocurrencies, there are three things which you need to get clued up on, because they play a key role in keeping your crypto safe.
+Before we take a look at the different ways in which you can store your Bitcoin and other cryptocurrencies, there are three things which you need to get clued up on, because they play a key role in keeping your crypto safe.

 #1 Seeds – the recovery tool for your wallet